 Violation of this unity leads to disruption of operations.
 In other words – if the brain follows fingers, then the body becomes stiff.
 So, the ease and freedom of action in a particular tempo is a consequence of the ease and freedom of thought (consciousness).
 Backbreaking tempo creates stiffness in the mind, in the mental activity (internal stiffness), which, in turn, causes stiffness in the body (external constraint), and as a result – restraint.
 In this regard, special attention should be paid to the process of changing the stress and relaxation of muscles, since this also depends on the state of the performing apparatus.

 Psychologists have found that the only intention (idea) to make this or that movement is already causing muscle strain.
 Therefore, when playing the accordion, it is a natural and necessary consequence to have muscle tension involved in this or that movement.
 But it is also known that the constant tension of the muscles leads to fatigue.
-Moreover, the cessation of movements (for example, during a short break) does not relieve the muscle tension.
+Moreover, the cessation of movements (for example, during a short break) does not relieve muscle tension.
 The secret lies in the fact that the attention of the player immediately focuses on the representation of these movements, which are carried out with the participation of the same muscles.

 This tension is the cause leading to stiffness.
 Therefore, to release muscle tension, it is necessary to shift attention to another movement, which would stress completely different muscles, giving a short “break” for tense muscles.
 That movement can be, for example, removing the fingers from the keyboard along with the arm movement with the outside bend at the wrist.
-Thus periodic release muscle prevents them from permanent stress and hence by clamping and stiffness.
+Thus the periodic release of muscle prevents them from permanent stress and hence clamping and stiffness.

 To carry out these movements can take advantage of a pause between phrases, and so on.
-The phrasing of musical piece defines “phrasing” muscles (tension and relaxation) or, in other words, the “breath” of muscles should be a reflection of “breathing” music.
+The phrasing of a musical piece defines “phrasing” muscles (tension and relaxation) or, in other words, the “breath” of muscles should be a reflection of “breathing” music.

-In conclusion, it is not necessary to require all at once.
-Everything – which is necessary for this phase of training.
-After the initial period of learning to play the accordion should be the correct formation and consolidation of the performing skills – individual movements, techniques, activities, etc., and a strong uptake of the necessary theoretical knowledge…
+In conclusion, it is not necessary to require it all at once.
+Everything – is necessary for this phase of training.
+After the initial period of learning to play the accordion should be the correct formation and consolidation of the performing skills – individual movements, techniques, activities, etc., and strong uptake of the necessary theoretical knowledge…